ameera3/OCR_Expiration_Date/README.md

 ## Creating and supporting the Google+Tesseract ensemble

+User Manual -- Start here if you intend to run the programs in this repository.
+Provides suggestions for programs to install before running the programs in this repository.
+Command line instructions to run each program are found at the top of each program in the repository.

 Traineddata Files -- There are eight custom dot matrix traineddata files.
 These .traineddata files were created by fine-tuning Tesseract’s LSTM neural network on the respective dot matrix fonts.
 These are the eight models used in the current Tesseract ensemble.

 gplust_ensemble.py -- This program produces the Google+Tesseract ensemble output from the Google Document Text Detection API and our eight .traineddata files.